Rothamsted/knetminer-backend-doc/jupyter-demo/README.md

-# jupyter-test
+# Knetminer Data backend, A Jupyter demo.

-A test with Jupyter and Binder
+A test with Jupyter, Binder and Knetminer data endpoints.